-Light Gauge Thermoforming, is a manufacturing process in which plastic extruded film .007 – .080 is heated to a pliable temperature, formed to a particular shape with the use of a mold, cooled and trimmed.
-Producing various packaging (clamshells, blisters & tri-folds) & products (point of purchase displays, inserts & trays) used in markets such as Cosmetics, Candles, Electronics, Food, Medical, Retail and more.
+A manufacturing process in which plastic extruded film .007 – .080 is heated to a pliable temperature, formed to a particular shape with the use of a mold, cooled and trimmed.
+Producing various engineering plastic manufacturing products, packaging clamshells, blisters & tri-folds & products point of purchase displays, inserts, and trays used in markets such as Cosmetics, Candles, Electronics, Food, Medical, Retail and more.

-The most common method of light gauge thermoforming is done in-line, utilizing various roll fed plastic materials such as PET, PVC, Polystyrene and Polyethylene offered in a range of grades general purpose, anti-static, medical, food and cosmetic and colors.
+Our most common method of light gauge thermoforming is done inline, utilizing various rolls of fed plastic materials such as PET, PVC, Polystyrene, and Polyethylene offered in a range of grades general purpose, anti-static, medical, food and cosmetic and colors.

 The material is then heated to the proper forming temperature and indexed to the forming station where a mold and pressure-box encapsulates the film.
 Vacuum is then applied to evacuate trapped air between the film and the mold.
 Atmospheric pressure is then applied to force the film to stretch and conform to the specific contour of the mold.
 Plug-assists can be utilized on deeper draw parts to deliver the needed material distribution throughout the finished part.

-Once formed, a burst of air pressure is used to assist in the release of the formed part off of or out of the tooling as the mold and pressure box separates.
-In some instances, a mold assist stripper plate is utilized on the mold to aid in the ejection of the detailed parts or those with negative-draft and or undercut areas.
+Once formed, a burst of air pressure is used to assist in the release of the formed part off of or out of the tooling as the mold and pressure-box separate.
+In some instances, a mold assists stripper plate is utilized in the mold to aid in the ejection of the detailed parts or those with a negative draft and or undercut areas.